find-joyjotter/jotterjoy-docu/README.md

 3. In the section LMM Model, you can select Grow Llama3 70 billion model instead of the 8 billion model for improved accuracy in proofreading and tag generation.

-Do note that the 70 billion model is limited on Grog and may take longer to process.
+Do note that the 70 billion model is limited on Groq and may take longer to process.

 ## Conclusion